-Address: Memorial Hall, Main Street, Ōtaki (in between the library and the small playground across from the butchers)
+Address: Memorial Hall, Main Street, Ōtaki

 Who runs the library?

 The library is a non-profit (charity) community service; we are not a council or government organisation or a private company.
 We are a group of parents and caregivers working together to benefit our children.
 The library is run by the members and a volunteer committee, who looks after the day-to-day running of the library.
-The committee meet once a month and in between, they work from their own homes organising library matters.
+The committee meet once a quarter and in between, they work from their own homes organising library matters.

 Where is the Ōtaki Toy Library?

 Our library is at Memorial Hall, Main Street, Ōtaki.
 To find us, go to the Ōtaki Library / Te Whare o Pukapuka, and then walk towards Main Street.
 We are located within the Memorial Hall, right next to the little park.
 There's usually plenty of parking on Main Street or the carpark on Rangatira Street.

 The toy library is open most Saturdays from 10.30am to 12:00pm, we do not open on public holiday weekends or during the Christmas period.

 We aim to keep the toy library affordable.
 It costs $25 per year for a volunteer membership and $80 for a non-volunteer membership.
 Gold Card and Community Service Card Holders can get either membership for half price ($12.50 for volunteer or $40 for non-volunteer)

 Most of our toys are $1 - $5 for a two week rental.
 We also have a party pack and bouncy castle that can be hired for a week at a time, the price for these is higher.